-William Henry grew up with with 2 sister, 3 brothers and 2 half-brothers.
+William Henry grew up with with 2 sisters, 3 brothers and 2 half-brothers.
 See the family tree, which makes things a little clearer.
 Both older half-brothers also volunteered for duty in WW1.

 Sarah Jane had 2 children prior to her marriage to William, they were Harry T Turner and Herbert.
 The census forms for 1901 and 1911 gives more information lower down this page.

 Henry or Harry?
 Harry T Turner is proving difficult to trace.
-He grew up with the Turner family and married in 1916 to Mabel Jane Amos Turrell, changed his name to Henry at some stage, had a son Bernard in 1920, possibly 3 more children (died 1998) and probably lived until 1973.
-He very possibly fought in WW1 (as Henry T Turner), in the RFA and was discharged in June 1915 as pemanently unfit.
+He grew up with the Turner family and married in 1916 to Mabel Jane Amos Turrell, changed his name to Henry at some stage, had a son Bernard in 1920, possibly 3 more children and probably lived until 1973.
+It seems very likely he fought in WW1 (as Henry T Turner), in the RFA and was discharged in June 1915 as pemanently unfit.

 After the marriage at Howden the couple then moved to Almondbury, Huddersfield, (where Annie's sister had already moved) and brought up their 7 children there

 They lived initially at Annie's sister cottage at Low Common, then found a cottage at Bank Foot where they had their first 3 children and then moved into what was then a brand new council home on Farfield Road where the final 4 children were born.
 In 1938, the final move was made to Broken Cross (Farm), a smallholding with 5 acres and a number of farm buildings.